 Huawei 5G Mobile WiFi Router Availability and Price

-Since Huawei mobile WiFi hotspots are always popular in thousands of users worldwide, the latest Huawei 5G mobile WiFi router would be no doubt a selling star.
+Since Huawei mobile WiFi hotspots are always popular in thousands of users worldwide, the latest Huawei 5G WiFi router would be no doubt a selling star.
 However, Huawei didn’t tell when they would be available.
-We predect it would be available around June, 2019.
+We predict it would be available around June, 2019.
 And the price would not be cheap because the 5G network construction over the world is still on the way.
 But we would keep updating the news of this new 5G WiFi router.

 At the Consumer Electronics Show 2019 in Las Vegas, D-Link announced a new 5G NR Enhanced Router named DWR-2010.
 With nothing more than wall power and a SIM card, the router promises to create a high-speed Wi-Fi network in your home, according to the official sayings, the DWR-2010 5G NR Router enables download speeds more than 40x faster than current average fixed broadband download speed in the U.S. of 70Mbps.

 Based on Qualcomm’s SDX55 chipset, the D-Link DWR-2010 5G Enhanced Gateway is capable of transmitting standards-compliant 5G data through either millimeter wave or sub-6GHz towers, the former currently available in a handful of U.S. cities and the latter planned for wider deployment in 2019 and 2020.
-Four of its antennas pick up 5G signals, falling back to LTE when 5G’s not available, and the unit also supports voice over LTE (VoLTE) for traditional phone calling.
+Four of its antennas pick up 5G signals, falling back to LTE when 5G’s not available, and the D-link 5G Router also supports voice over LTE (VoLTE) for traditional phone calling.